 Interstate 169 Texas

-Interstate 169 overlays the westernmost 1.5 miles of SH 550, an eventual ten-mile toll road linking Interstate 69E & U.S. 77-83 in north Brownsville with the Port of Brownsville.
+Interstate 169 overlays the westernmost 1.9 miles of SH 550, a 9.81 mile long toll road linking IH 69E & U.S. 77-83 in north Brownsville with the Port of Brownsville.
 Construction along the two remaining portions of SH 550 kicked off in Winter 2016.
 Work finishes the expressway mainline between the companion frontage roads.5

-A group of Texas dignitaries gathered at the intersection of Baker Lane and Frontage Road by the SH 550 toll road to unveil the first sign for Interstate 169 on February 16, 2016.6 When the entire toll road is completed, SH 550 will be resigned fully as IH 169.
+A group of Texas dignitaries gathered at the intersection of Baker Lane and Frontage Road by the SH 550 toll road to unveil the first sign for Interstate 169 on February 16, 2016.6 When the entire toll road is completed, SH 550 will resigned as IH 169.
+Until that time, IH 169 is a hidden designation.

 The initial 1.9 mile segment of the toll road opened on March 10, 2011 with new travel lanes and overpasses above FM 1847 (Paredes Line Road) and a UP Railroad line.
 This piece of infrastructure cost $10 million and was untolled until May 10, 2011.1

 Phase three of SH 550 consists of building the remaining portions of the expressway mainline and their companion frontage road system.
-This includes work to build a high speed interchange with Interstate 69E & U.S. 77-83.1 $44 million in construction on phase three commenced in March 2013, with direct connectivity between I-69E and the Port established in January 2015.2
+This includes work to build a high speed interchange with IH 69E & U.S. 77-83.1 $44 million in construction on phase three commenced in March 2013, with direct connectivity between IH 69E and the Port established in January 2015.2

 East End – Brownsville, TX